jramosch/ign-cli-gem/NOTES.md

 User types "IGN"

--Ask MOVIES OR VIDEO GAMES
+-Ask user to choose from a list of game_options

 -"What're you looking for?"

-MOVIES
-Numbered list
-- "New Releases"
-- "Coming Soon"
-- "Browse by genre"
-- "Watch Now"

 VIDEO GAMES
 Numbered list
 - "New Releases"
 - "Top Games"
+- "Coming Soon"
 - "Browse by platform"
 - "Browse by genre"

-Show a list of products

-PCH Digital Pulse Massager - $27 - Still available!
-Lenovo ThinkPad 11E 11.6 - $199.99 - Still available!
-Which product do you want to learn more about?

-1

-What is a deal?

-A deal has a name A deal has a price A deal has a URL a deal has an avaiablity.
+- "Browse by rating"

+A game has a name, genre, platform, rating, and url.